anilzen/centpy/README.md

     def spectral_radius_x(self, u):
         return np.abs(u)
 ```

-The formulas for these equations are in the Jupyter notebook `tests/animations.ipynb`.
 The boundary conditions are periodic, so the data on the ghost points are copied from the interior points on the opposite end.

 ### Solution